cysouw/graphicalgrammar/text/english.md

 Do they know about James Brown from Philadelphia?
 This might be in that direction:

 > Grammatical innovations have been carefully avoided, no new terms have been introduced [@gengembre1855: iv]

+Although the approach is reminiscent of Barnard, there does not seem to be a connection, and the details of the graphics are also rather different

 His french grammar's do not seem to have this system: